Drinking water in the holiday destination is becoming scarce: Andalusia is threatened with "painful measures"

 “If it doesn’t rain, the situation will be much worse,” said the expert.
 Even if it rains in May and in summer, there is hardly any noticeable effect.
 At very high temperatures, the water in the reservoirs evaporated faster, as did the crops and plants.
 Agriculture in the region is already suffering from the drought.
 Concerns about the olive harvest are great.

 However, Andalusia’s Prime Minister Juanma Moreno is counting on the rain in the next few weeks costanachrichten.com reported.
-“Let’s hope that it rains so that we don’t have to take any painful measures,” said the head of government in an interview with the TV station Antena 3.
-However, if it continues to be dry, restrictions may be necessary depending on the emergency level, such as a water ban for private pools and gardens or to no longer irrigate public parks.
+“Let’s hope that it rains so that we don’t have to take any painful measures,” said the head of government in an interview with the TV channel Antena 3.
+However, if it stays this dry, restrictions may be necessary depending on the emergency level, such as a water ban for private pools and gardens or to no longer irrigate public parks.

 Lack of water in the holiday paradise of Spain?
 Water guarantee in Andalusia